vpietri/ADM_MageMonitoringExt/README.md

 Compatibility
 -------------
-- Magento EE 1.13.0.2 (may also work in other versions and CE, not tested)
+- Magento CE 1.9 (may also work in other versions and EE, not tested)

 Requirements
 ------------